Set Up Single ssign-on (SSO) Using OpenID Connect (OIDC) for Entra ID

 Automatically redirect them to your organization's login for future sign-ins.

-After users sign in through your organization's login, they are redirected to their Blackbaud ID profiles unless you edit the redirect to specify a Blackbaud solution.
-For more information, see Redirect Settings.
+After users sign in through your organization's login, they are redirected to their Blackbaud profiles unless you edit the redirect URL to specify a Blackbaud solution.

-Tip: Don't forget that if your users use an app in your IdP's portal to connect to Blackbaud solutions, then you must configure that app to use the redirect URL for your live connection.
-For information about the redirect URL, see Redirect Settings.
+Tip: Don't forget that if your users use an app in your IdP's portal to connect to Blackbaud solutions, you must configure that app to use the redirect URL for your live connection.

 -